 When calculating student loan payments, your discretionary income is every dollar (pre-tax) that you make above the numbers listed on the table.
 Suppose your housed size is three, and you make $44,580 per year.
 In this example, your discretionary income would be $12,000 per year.
 We get this number by subtracting the $32,580 for a family of three from the $44,580 yearly salary.

-Calculating your payments
+Calculating your payments in 2020 and 2021

 Once you determine your discretionary income, divide that number by 12.
 The new number is your monthly discretionary income.
 In our example, it would be $1,000.
 That means that if you were on IBR, your monthly payment would be $150, and if you were on PAYE or REPAYE, your monthly payment would be $100.